sourabh-ncompass/temp-repo/README.md

 - Important key points to be considered while modularizing the program and functions -

-  - _Line of code_ must not exceed more _200 - 250_, if exceeds break into subcomponents.
+  - Line of code must not exceed more _200 - 250_, if exceeds break into subcomponents.
-  - _Functions_ must not exceed _40_ lines.
-Break function into _modules_ or _sub functions_.
+  - Functions must not exceed _40_ lines.
+Break function into modules or sub functions.
-  - _Avoid deep nesting_.
+  - Avoid deep nesting.
 Too many nesting levels make code harder to read and follow.
-  - _Divide_ the program into several _sub-modules_ where each _sub-module_ contains something necessary to execute only _one aspect of the desired functionality_.
+  - Divide the program into several sub-modules where each sub-module contains something necessary to execute only one aspect of the desired functionality.

 <a name="modularization--modulesAndFunctions"></a><a name="5.1"></a>